anahitasocial/anahita/README.md

 # Anahita

-*Version:* 4.1.2 Birth Release
+*Version:* 4.1.3 Birth Release

-Anahita is a social networking platform for building knowledge sharing apps and services.
+Anahita is a social networking framework and platform for building knowledge sharing apps and services.
 Use Anahita to launch:

 1. online learning and knowledge sharing networks
 2. information access networks about people, places, and things